DataDog/integrations-extras/k6/README.md

 ### Service Checks

-k6 does not include any service checks.
+The k6 integration does not include any service checks.

 ### Events

-k6 does not include any events.
+The k6 integration does not include any events.

 ## Troubleshooting

 Need help?
-Read the [k6 Datadog documentation](2) or contact the [k6 support][10].
+Read the [k6 Datadog documentation](2) or contact [k6 support][10].

 [1]: https://k6.io/open-source
 [2]: https://k6.io/docs/getting-started/results-output/datadog